9.6 Recovery and Post-Construction Care

 Key Takeaways

-• Monitoring should track crown condition, water status, soil compaction, root collar conditions, wounds, pests, and stability concerns.
+• Monitoring tracks crown condition, water status, soil compaction, root-collar condition, wounds, pests, and stability over multiple growing seasons.

-• Mulch, irrigation adjustment, soil remediation, and pruning may help when they match actual needs.
+• Mulch, irrigation adjustment, soil decompaction, and objective-based pruning help only when matched to the real deficiency.

 Monitoring Trees After Construction

 A preserved tree is not finished when the contractor leaves.
 Post-construction care checks whether the tree still has functional roots, adequate soil conditions, stable water relations, acceptable structure, and manageable stress.
-Because construction injury can be delayed, monitoring should continue beyond the final inspection.
+Because construction injury is often delayed, monitoring continues well past the final inspection, frequently for three to five growing seasons on heavily impacted mature trees.
 The exact interval depends on species, condition, severity of impact, site value, and season.

 Start by comparing current condition with the preconstruction baseline.
-Look for crown thinning, dieback, leaf scorch, early color change, smaller leaves, epicormic shoots, wounds, root collar burial, soil compaction, drainage changes, pest activity, and fungal indicators.
-A single symptom does not prove one cause, but patterns can reveal whether roots, water, soil, or wounds are driving decline.
+Look for crown thinning, dieback, leaf scorch, early fall color, smaller leaves, epicormic (latent-bud) shoots, fresh wounds, root-collar burial, soil compaction, drainage change, pest activity, and fungal fruiting structures.
+A single symptom rarely proves one cause, but patterns reveal whether roots, water, soil, or wounds are driving the decline.
+Resist the urge to treat before you diagnose.

-Dry soil and wiltWater deficit after root loss or irrigation disruptionAdjust irrigation based on soil moisture and tree need.
+Dry soil and wiltWater deficit after root loss or irrigation disruptionAdjust irrigation to soil moisture and tree need.

-Torn roots or woundsExcavation or equipment injuryDocument, prune damaged tissue if appropriate, and monitor decay risk.
+Torn roots or woundsExcavation or equipment injuryDocument, clean-prune damaged tissue, monitor decay.

-Crown diebackDelayed root or water stressDiagnose cause before pruning live tissue unnecessarily.
+Crown diebackDelayed root or water stressDiagnose cause before pruning live tissue.

-Water is often the first aftercare question, but it must be handled carefully.
-A tree with reduced roots may need supplemental irrigation during dry periods.
-A tree in compacted or newly saturated soil may need drainage correction instead.
-Soil moisture checks are better than assuming a fixed schedule.
-Mulch can moderate soil temperature and moisture, but mulch should not be piled against the trunk.
+Water is usually the first aftercare question, but it is also the easiest to get wrong.
+A tree with reduced roots may need supplemental irrigation in dry spells; a tree in compacted or newly saturated soil may need drainage correction instead.
+Check soil moisture rather than assuming a fixed schedule.
+Organic mulch, ideally a 2 to 4 inch layer kept off the trunk, moderates soil temperature and moisture and reduces compaction from light traffic, but mulch piled against the stem (a "mulch volcano") repeats the buried-flare problem.

-Pruning after construction should have an objective.
-Removing dead, broken, or hazardous branches may be appropriate.
-Heavy live-crown reduction simply because the tree lost roots is not automatically correct and can reduce photosynthetic capacity.
-Pruning should support structure, clearance, and risk reduction while respecting the tree's need to produce energy for recovery.
+Pruning after construction must have an objective.
+Removing dead, broken, or hazardous branches is appropriate.
+Heavy live-crown reduction simply because the tree lost roots is not automatically correct and strips photosynthetic capacity exactly when the tree needs energy to regrow roots.
+Prune for structure, clearance, and risk reduction while respecting the tree's recovery needs, consistent with ANSI A300 Part 1.

 Post-Construction Follow-Up List

-1. Review baseline notes and identify documented construction impacts.
+1. Review baseline notes and the documented construction impacts.

 2. Inspect crown, trunk, root collar, soil, drainage, and nearby grade changes.